-I remember back 20 years (+-) or so, when the first Jurassic Park movie came out.
-At one museum in my city (the capital of a East-European country) they had those robotic dinosaurs they used in the original Jurassic Park movie for an expo for a couple of weeks.
+I remember back 20 years (+-) or so when the first Jurassic Park movie came out.
+At one museum in my city (the capital of an East-European country) they had those robotic dinosaurs they used in the original Jurassic Park movie for an expo for a couple of weeks.
 I went there with my dad an I was terrified of the size and the sounds they produced.

 But I enjoyed it and all the movies of the series.
 They where constructed around a story that could captivate everyone.
 Things that I couldn’t say about Jurassic World.

 Maybe it’s just me, and it’s like what they say in the movie (it’s not a spoiler) people get tired of dinosaurs, all grown up and all.
 Or maybe it was that I was exhausted after an intense week (that didn’t finish).

 Both probably, and a poor cast (including the director) made Jurassic World a not so thrilled experience.